woman writing in journal and setting financial resolutions for the new year

 Remember, the key to successful financial resolution is making a plan and sticking to it.
 Start with small, achievable steps and gradually work towards your larger financial goals.

-The author generated Finny the Finance Bot’s text in part with GPT-3, OpenAI’s large-scale language-generation model.
+The author generated Finny the Finance Bot’s text in part with OpenAI’s large-scale language-generation model.
 Upon generating draft language, the author reviewed, edited, and revised the language to their own liking and takes ultimate responsibility for the content of this publication.

 About the Author